 Repair saves you money!
 For many of us, it often seems easier to buy a new model of a product when the old one breaks, instead of trying to get the old one repaired.
 In most cases where an item is broken, it’s worth considering the option of repair and either asking someone for advice, or looking it up online or in a book.
 Oftentimes repair is both easier and cheaper to perform than what initially might seem to be the case.
 Find more information on Repair Matters online through Facebook and Instagram.
 The organization usually organizes two events per month.

 What draws your organization to RecycleFest?

 Because we are all about repair, RecycleFest seemed like the perfect fit.
 We can’t wait to join in on the fun!
-We will have six or so volunteers for RecycleFest and will be repairing onsite, in one of the Trout Lake Community Center‘s rooms.
+At RecycleFest, six volunteers will be repairing onsite, in one of the Trout Lake Community Center‘s rooms.

 We will be fixing electronics, housewares, textiles, mechanical objects, and more, so bring any broken item that you can carry with you and come say hi!
 We will do our best to look at all items that attendees bring but cannot guarantee your item will be reviewed by a volunteer or fixed.
 Help from our volunteers is free but donations are welcomed ?

 Free Geek Vancouver will also be helping out during the event.
-This not-for-profit community organization reuses and recycles donated electronics, offers education and job skills training, and provides free or low-cost computers to the public.
+This not-for-profit community organization reuses and recycles donated electronics.
+They offer education and job skills training, and provide free or low-cost computers to the public.
 Connect with them at the event!

 The free event has a wholesome line up featuring live music, yoga, sustainable lifestyle vendors, as well as burgers supplied by the street team at The Peak 102.7.
 For the kids, or young at heart, there will be face painting, a hula hoop zone and bouncy castle!